-We are used by a wide variety of organisations who require a unique environment to discuss complex issues and by guests from around the world looking for a refreshing place to stay.
+We are used by a wide variety of organisations who require a peaceful environment to discuss complex issues and by guests from around the world looking for a refreshing place to stay.

 We offer seven contrasting spaces suitable for meetings, conferences, away days, receptions.

 Groups often find they do their best work here as the calmness allows them to think creatively and to explore possibilities that seem to arise unexpectedly.

 We provide award winning Bed & Breakfast to over six thousand guests from around the world every year.